Ireland

 Israel

-Israel is a pivotal player in the global dairy industry, known for its advanced agricultural technologies and efficient milk production systems.
-With approximately 125,000 dairy cows and an annual production of about 1.5 billion liters of milk, Israel maintains high productivity levels.
-The country's dairy sector is characterized by significant investments in technological advancements, contributing to its strong market presence both domestically and internationally.
+Israel is a key player in the global dairy industry, recognized for its advanced agricultural technologies and efficient production systems.
+The country produces approximately 1.5 billion liters of milk annually, with significant contributions from both cattle and goat milk sectors.

 Italy